-In our opinion, the accompanying financial statements of Royal New Zealand Plunket Trust (the 'trust') on pages 1 to 14:
+In our opinion, the financial statements of Royal New Zealand Plunket Trust (the 'trust') on pages 1 to 14:

-- i. present fairly in all material respects the trust's financial position as at 30 June 2021 and its financial performance and cash flows for the year ended on that date; and - comply with Public Benefit Entity Standards (Not For Profit).
+present fairly in all material respects the trust's financial position as at 30 June 2022 and its financial performance and cash flows for the year ended on that date in accordance with Public Benefit Entity Standards (Not For Profit).
 We have audited the accompanying financial statements which comprise:

-- the statement of financial position as at 30 June 2021; - the statements of comprehensive revenue and expenses, changes in net assets / equity and cash flows for the year then ended; and - notes, including a summary of significant accounting policies and other explanatory information.
+- the statement of financial position as at 30 June 2022; - the statements of comprehensive revenue and expense, changes in net assets / equity and cash flows for the year then ended; and - notes, including a summary of significant accounting policies.